Pettengill Hall, Room 273

 Professor Daniel Riera-Crichton received his Ph.D. in Economics from the University of California- Santa Cruz in 2007.
 Prior to his graduate studies in the US, he received his B.A. from the Universitat Autónoma de Barcelona and M.A. from the Universitat Pompeu Fabra.
 Before arriving to Bates, Professor Riera-Crichton taught at Vassar College, University of California Santa Cruz and San Francisco State University.
 He also held research positions at the International Monetary Fund, Cabezon Capital LLC, and Barcelona Chamber of Commerce.

 Since 2009, Riera-Crichton has collaborated with the Inter-American Development Bank, the World Bank, the Bank of Korea (visiting scholar) and Yonsei University (visiting faculty).

 Professor Riera-Crichton’s research agenda addresses issues on Persistent Current Account Imbalances, Financial Integration, Commodity Price Shocks, Real Exchange Rates, International Reserves and Fiscal Policy.
-Current active research includes papers exploring the economic consequences of fiscal policy world wide, global financial transmission mechanisms, the links between banking and external crises and the relationship between economic shocks and civil conflict
+Current active research includes papers exploring the fiscal multipliers and their interplay with monetary policy, global financial transmission mechanisms, the links between banking and external crises and the relationship between economic shocks and macroeconomic development.

 His current teaching fields include Principles of Macroeconomics, International Finance, Time Series Econometrics and the World Economy, an introductory class to international economics.